metehandoenmez/react-exercises/README.md

 State - Counter props
 # Ex14 -
 State - 'CounterDisplay' component
-Extract the h1 tag showing the count state variable into a new component called CounterDisplay and render it within the Counter component, passing it the count state variable as a prop.
 # Ex15 -
 Component Lifecycle - ComponentDidMount
+Modify the Counter component so that the interval is initialized within the componentDidMount life cycle method instead of the constructor.
+Is the constructor still required?
 # Ex16 -
 Events - ClickCounter
 # Ex17 -